JMukta25/Reviews/README.md

 In the project directory,install the dependencies using npm i.

-Run the application in the development mode using nodemon App.js.

 Start the JSON server using npx json-server --watch src/data/db.json --port 8000

+Run the application in the development mode using npm start.

 ### Technologies used